-If your child has food allergies, he or she may experience the following symptoms very quickly after consuming the food allergen:
+When there is a true food allergy, your child may experience the following symptoms very quickly (within 30 minutes) after consuming the culprit food:

-The standard advice is to avoid the food allergen.
-Immunotherapy, which reduces the risk of allergic reactions and improves quality of life, is available for certain food allergies such as peanut, cashew, pistachio, egg, milk and wheat.
-The child should preferably be 5 years old and above although exceptions do exist.
+The standard treatment advice is careful avoidance of the food allergen.
+Immunotherapy is available for certain food allergies such as peanuts and eggs.
+The child should preferably be 5 years old and above.
 This can only be done by a paediatrician sub-specialising in allergy, with the appropriate facilities in place.

 Any baby can develop an allergy.
 It has long been known that allergies tend to run in families.
 If one or both parents or other siblings have an allergic disease, an infant is more likely to develop an allergic condition, such as food allergy or atopic dermatitis (eczema).
 Your feeding choices can also make a difference in your baby’s likelihood of developing allergies, and your child’s nutrition can play a critical role in prevention.

 Note: The following recommendations for your baby’s nutrition and prevention of allergies are not intended for infants who have already developed an allergic condition.